OfficeDev/office-dev-program-docs/docs/office-365-developer-program-get-started.md

 We also recommend that you enable release options to ensure that you get access to the latest Office 365 features as soon as possible.
 For more information, see [Set up the Standard or Targeted release options in Office 365](https://support.office.com/en-us/article/set-up-the-standard-or-targeted-release-options-in-office-365-3b3adfa4-1777-4ff0-b606-fb8732101f47?ui=en-US&rs=en-US&ad=US).

-## Adding users
+## Add users

 For many scenarios, you'll need to test with user accounts with different permissions and settings.
 You can add up to 25 user accounts with your subscription.
-To add users, see [Add users individually or in bulk to Office 365 - Admin Help](https://support.office.com/en-us/article/add-users-individually-or-in-bulk-to-office-365-admin-help-1970f7d6-03b5-442f-b385-5880b9c256ec)
+To add users, see [Add users individually or in bulk to Office 365 - Admin Help](https://support.office.com/en-us/article/add-users-individually-or-in-bulk-to-office-365-admin-help-1970f7d6-03b5-442f-b385-5880b9c256ec).

-## Setting up a Microsoft Azure account
+## Set up a Microsoft Azure account

 For some Office solutions, you might need a Microsoft Azure account to build and test using Azure services.
 To set up a free Azure account, see [Create your Azure free account today](https://azure.microsoft.com/en-us/free/).

-## Leaving the developer program
+## Leave the developer program

-If you decide you no longer want to participate in the Office 365 Developer Program, you can end your subscription and leave the program.
+If you decide that you no longer want to participate in the Office 365 Developer Program, you can end your subscription and leave the program.

+  > [!WARNING]
-> [!Warning] The steps below will erase all of your profile information.
+  > The following steps will erase all of your profile information.
 You will lose any data stored in your developer subscription that is not backed up elsewhere.

-1. Log in to the developer program.
+1. Sign in to the developer program.

 2. Choose **Delete Profile**.

 3. In the **Delete your profile** confirmation box, choose **Delete**.